skypjack/entt/docs/md/entity.md

 iterate the underlying data structures.<br/>
 The class template `basic_registry` lets users decide what's the preferred type to represent an entity.
-Because `std::uint32_t` is large enough for almost all the cases, there exists also the type `entt::entity` for it and the alias `entt::registry` for `entt::basic_registry<entt::entity>`.
+Because `std::uint32_t` is large enough for almost all the cases, there exists also the enum class `entt::entity` that _wraps_ it and the alias `entt::registry` for `entt::basic_registry<entt::entity>`.

 Entities are represented by _entity identifiers_.
 An entity identifier carries information about the entity itself and its version.<br/>
-User defined identifiers can be introduced by means of the `ENTT_OPAQUE_TYPE` macro if needed.
+User defined identifiers can be introduced by means of enum classes and custom types for which a specialization of `entt_traits` exists.
+For this purpose, `entt_traits` is also defined as a _sfinae-friendly_ class template.
+In theory, integral types can also be used as entity identifiers, even though this may break in future and isn't recommended in general.

 A registry is used both to construct and to destroy entities: